 The following discharges do not require NPDES permits:

-(A) Discharges of dredged or fill material into waters of the state which are regulated under section 404 of the Act and by the director of environmental protection in accordance with Chapter 6111 of the Revised Code.
+(A) Discharges of dredged or fill material into waters of the state which are regulated under section 404 of the act which is codified in 33 USC 1344 (February 4, 1987) and by the director of Ohio environmental protection agency in accordance with Chapter 6111. of the Revised Code.

 (B) The introduction of sewage, industrial wastes, or other pollutants into publicly owned treatment works by indirect dischargers.
 Plans or agreements to switch to this method of disposal in the future do not relieve dischargers of the obligation to have and comply with NPDES permits until all discharges of pollutants to waters of the state are eliminated.
 This exclusion does not apply to the introduction of pollutants to privately owned treatment works or to other discharges through pipes, sewers, or other conveyances owned by a state, municipality, or other party not leading to treatment works.